 Why consolidate debt?

-How does debt consolidation work?
+How debt consolidation works

-When is it necessary to consider debt consolidation?
+When to consider consolidation

-There are some risks associated with debt consolidation.
+We believe in total transparency, so it's important to know the risks associated with debt consolidation.
 Taking out a loan could mean that you end up paying more interest over the life of the loan than if you kept making payments on individual debts.
 Also, transferring multiple debts into one can be difficult and complex to manage.

 Debt consolidation do's and don'ts